| The Cub Scouts Sports and Academic Program is one method of addressing the third aim of

 Complete these three requirements:

-- Demonstrate the moves of each chess piece to your den leader or adult
+Identify the chess pieces and set up a chess board for play.
+Demonstrate the moves of each chess piece to your den leader or adult

-- Play a game of chess.
+partner.
+Play a game of chess.
+Academics Pin

 Earn the Chess belt loop, and complete five of the following